insapathogenomics/ReporTree/README.md

                         2022-01-01').
 White spaces are important in this argument, so, do not leave spaces before and after commas/semicolons.
+  --sample_of_interest SAMPLE_OF_INTEREST
+                        Comma-separated list of samples of interest for which summary reports will be created.
+If none provided, only the summary reports comprising all samples will be generated.
   --frequency-matrix FREQUENCY_MATRIX
                         [OPTIONAL] Metadata column names for which a frequency matrix will be generated.
 This must be specified